Lilla Durham: Politics

 In July 1911, along with Lady Muriel Sackville, Marie Corbett and Helen MacRae, Durham was part of the group who founded the East Grinstead Suffrage Society in East Grinstead, East Sussex to campaign for the right to vote for women.
 The EGSS was a suffragist group aligned with the National Union of Women's Suffrage Societies, which aimed to use legal means.
 Durham had a house at Hartfield, a village near East Grinstead.

 Also in 1911, Durham joined the Women's Social and Political Union and helped launch a new branch in Tunbridge Wells.
 The WPSU, known as suffragettes, were prepared to break the law in their campaign.
 Durham was arrested on 21 November 1911 for breaking several windows in the West End of London after a protest against a proposed franchise bill, which did not include women's suffrage.
 The November protest included a Women's Parliament in Caxton Hall, Westminster, followed by a march to the Palace of Westminster, which was protected by a police cordon.
 A separate group of women were equipped with stones and hammers at the Woman's Press in Charing Cross Road and sent to break windows in Whitehall and the West End.
 It was a new departure because premises not connected to the government were attacked and because over 200 suffragettes were imprisoned.
-Durham was tried at the Bow Street Magistrates' Court on 28 November along with Maud Joachim, the niece of the pianist, and sentenced to 14 days imprisonment at Holloway Prison, to be released on 11 December.
+Durham was tried at the Bow Street Magistrates' Court on 28 November along with Maud Joachim, the niece of the violinist, and sentenced to 14 days imprisonment at Holloway Prison, to be released on 11 December.

 Durham was arrested again on 1 March 1912, for breaking three shop windows in Regent Street, London.
 The 1 March demonstration was organised in secret as a prelude to a larger demonstration on 4 March.
 Volunteers reported to a room at the Gardenia Restaurant in Catherine Street, near the Strand and were issued with hammers and instructions on how to use them.
 Durham was arrested, refused bail and was remanded to Holloway Prison.
 She was tried at the Newington Sessions on March 26 and found not guilty.